lObst3rr0r/radio-tomfoolery/README.md

+# Warning, you need to install this the C++ redistributables in order to work.
+Currently working on a fix on that ! <a href="https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170" target="about_blank">link here</a>
 <div class="head">

   <h1>What this program does:</h1>
   <h2>start >> replace windows wallpaper with portal wallpaper >> hides itself in background processes >> plays the portal radio song in loop</h2>
   <hr>